Rideau Corridor Landscape Strategy

 - National Historic Site

 The Rideau Canal and its Corridor is proclaiming its universal value to humanity.
 In 2008, the National Geographic Society declared the Rideau the:

 Second most authentic, sustainable destination in the World!

 Following the recommendation of the World Heritage Committee, Parks Canada committed to undertaking an assessment of the visual character of the Canal Corridor; this commitment resulted in the formation of the Rideau Corridor Landscape Strategy (the Strategy), a collective of representatives from First Nations, federal and provincial agencies, municipalities, NGOs, property owners and others working together to ensure a collective vision for the Rideau Corridor.

 As part of its commitment to the Rideau Corridor Landscape Strategy, over the course of 2012, Parks Canada facilitated a Landscape Character Assessment to identify key features and values along the Rideau Corridor in order to support more effective planning and management of the Rideau Corridor's landscape.
-For more information about the project, visit the project website to view the Final report.
+For more information about the project, view the final report here:

 34 Beckwith Street South